NicosKaralis/pushmeup/README.md

         $ openssl pkcs12 -in cert.p12 -out cert.pem -nodes -clcerts

 3. After you have created your ``pem`` file.
-Set what host, port, certificate file location on the APNS class.
+Set the host, port and certificate file location on the APNS class.
 You just need to set this once:

         APNS.host = 'gateway.push.apple.com'
         # gateway.sandbox.push.apple.com is default